 Working with products and services in a way that is socially and environmentally responsible, will increase the quality of hospitality.
 You can develop many aspects of staying in a hotel, restaurant, campsite, lodge, or marina without compromises on quality.
-And if you look to food & beverage, there is a huge opportunity for improvements.
+And if you look at food & beverage, there is a huge opportunity for improvements.
 Organic, quality food is much tastier and if sourced locally, you can tell a story.
 Eating asparagus grown at the farm on the other side of the road!

-In which regions of the world do you see most interest and momentum for sustainable tourism as business and development strategy?
+In which regions of the world do you see most interest and momentum for sustainable tourism as a business and development strategy?

-My work is focused on the developments in The Netherlands.
+My work is focused on developments in The Netherlands.
 Although CSR is gaining importance, there is still a lot of work to do.
 I really like to share our experience with fellow Green Key programs abroad as part of the international cooperation facilitated by the Foundation for Environmental Education [head organization of Green Key International] – especially in countries that have still a long way to go, including many destinations in Asia, Africa and South America.

 After so many years dedicated to sustainable tourism, what keeps you going?

 I am encouraged by the many innovations.
 The challenge is how to implement those innovations in the tourism industry.
-Also there is still a lot of work to convince hospitality entrepreneurs of the benefits linked to sustainability strategies and initiatives at their accommodation.
+Also, there is still a lot of work to convince hospitality entrepreneurs of the benefits linked to sustainability strategies and initiatives at their accommodation.
 Particularly small, family-run hotels work hard for their daily business, with little time to find out more about sustainability.
 As Green Key certifiers, we can support and help.

 Which achievements at Green Key are you most proud of?

 The fact that we have been able to help change the tourism supply chain by connecting our Green Key certified accommodations with suppliers of sustainable goods and services.
 That we can support entrepreneurs and small business owners and managers, thanks to our intermediary function in The Netherlands.
-And of course I’m very proud that we increased the number of Green Key certified accommodations: When I started in 2008 as national operator, we had 165 affiliated hotels.
+And of course, I’m very proud that we increased the number of Green Key certified accommodations: When I started in 2008 as the national operator, we had 165 affiliated hotels.
 Now we are aiming for 600 certified hotels in 2016!

 When and why did you decide to lead Green Key International and now the Netherlands chapter?

-Working at the Netherlands Board of Tourism as developer I saw that there was a need for improvements in sustainability.
+Working at the Netherlands Board of Tourism as a developer I saw that there was a need for improvements in sustainability.
 I met the president of my board and we talked about Blue Flag and Green Key.
 Green Key Netherlands was searching for a new director at that time and because I had a large network in the tourism industry and public sector, they asked me to become Green Key and Blue Flag national operator.